interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 Function Sequence
 .................

-.. note:: Ideally the ``SecureCollateralThreshold`` in the VaultRegistry should be high enough to prevent the vault from entering into the liquidation or auction state in-between the request and execute.
+.. note:: Ideally the ``SecureCollateralThreshold`` in the VaultRegistry should be high enough to prevent the vault from entering into the liquidation state in-between the request and execute.

 1. Checks if the ``issueId`` exists.
 Return ``ERR_ISSUE_ID_NOT_FOUND`` if not found.
 Else, loads the according issue request struct as ``issue``.
 2. Checks if the issue has expired by calling :ref:`hasExpired` in the Security module.
 If true, this throws ``ERR_COMMIT_PERIOD_EXPIRED``.